Libonet/DependenViz/README.md

 }
 ```

-When called like `dependenViz input.dvz` or `cabal run dependenViz -- input.dvz -o output` this outputs
+When called with `dependenViz input.dvz` or `cabal run dependenViz -- input.dvz -o output` this outputs

 output.png